 The Council is committed to tackling incidents of ASB.
-All reports of ASB will be taken seriously and where relevant, the appropriate action will be carried out to ensure a prompt and permanent solution.
-This will include enforcing tenancy conditions to resolve breaches caused by any tenant or visitor(s) to a Council house, using the powers set out in the Anti-social Behaviour, Crime and Policing Act 2014.
+All reports of ASB will be taken seriously and where relevant, the appropriate action will be carried out to ensure a prompt and permanent solution using the powers set out in the Anti-social Behaviour, Crime and Policing Act 2014.

 The Council is committed to supporting victims who have been affected by ASB and monitoring and evaluating the effectiveness of its services to address ASB.
-Performance will be reported widely and necessary changes to the service will be made in relation to Best Practice procedures and tenant feedback.
+Performance will be reported widely and necessary changes to the service will be made in relation to Best Practice procedures and community feedback.